Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 All four cards in this comparison share key Blackwell features: DLSS 4 (including multi-frame generation), GDDR7 memory at 28–30 Gbps, PCIe 5.0 x16 host interface, 4th-gen ray tracing cores, 5th-gen Tensor cores for AI acceleration, and the 12V-2×6 power connector (replacing the 12VHPWR connector from RTX 40-series).
 The encoder/decoder block is the same across the line.
 AV1 encode is on every card.

-The four cards, ranked by what most readers should buy
+The cards, ranked by what most readers should buy

-One pick per tier, chosen for the combination of reliable board partner, reasonable Amazon AU buybox price, and what we see hold up at the bench over 18–24 months.
-Prices accurate at time of writing (May 2026) — Amazon AU buybox shifts week to week.
+One pick per tier where Australian retail stock actually exists, chosen for the combination of reliable board partner, sane Amazon AU pricing, and what we see hold up at the bench over 18 to 24 months.
+Prices are accurate at time of writing (August 2026); the Amazon AU buybox shifts week to week, so treat them as a guide.
+All three picks below are stocked by Australian retail on Amazon AU rather than grey-import resellers.
+The RTX 5090 gets its own note further down: right now we can't recommend one in good conscience.

-Best for: 1440p gaming at 144+Hz with everything on, 4K at high settings, occasional AI/content creation work.
-The right call for ~70% of readers.
-Pair with a quality 750W PSU with native 12V-2×6 cable, not an adapter.
+Best for: 1440p gaming at 144+Hz with everything on, 4K at high settings, occasional AI and content-creation work.
+The right call for roughly 70% of readers.
+Pair with a quality 750W PSU with a native 12V-2×6 cable, not an adapter.

 View on Amazon AU